 There is a continued demand for training based on small groups of units, including skill sets.
+Skill sets are a positive pathway to further education.

 In 2018, there were 2,343 enrolments in FWP Training Package qualifications (up from 2,125 in 2017) and 43,750 enrolments in FWP Units (up from 37,862 in 2017).
 The ratio of enrolments in qualifications to enrolments in subjects is 18.7 subject enrolments to every one qualification (up marginally from 17.8 the previous year).